LBHackney-IT/API-Playbook-v2-beta/README.md

 We have two types of API in Hackney: a set of ‘platform APIs’ which present master data about our people and properties and ‘service APIs’ that provide the information required to enable the delivery of a digital service to our residents and businesses.

-In other words Platform APIs are data-driven, domain modelled which are built with reusability in mind where as Service APIs are specific to given service only which Platform APIs are unable to cater, These service APIs will directly extract data from specific datasource when required.
+In other words Platform APIs are data-driven, domain modelled which are built with reusability in mind where as Service APIs are specific to given service which Platform APIs are unable to cater.
+These service APIs will directly extract data from specific datasource when required.
 We require Platform APIs to be as generic as possible in order to meet the needs for services and at the same time to be reusable and consistent.

 We’ve reached this position after exploring different levels of granularity for our APIs and determining that this is the optimum model for: